 - Pursed-lips breathing.
 Breathe in through your nose for 2 seconds.
 Pucker your lips.
 Blow air through your mouth for about 5 seconds.
 This exercise slows your breathing, keeps your airways open, and helps boost oxygen.

 - Abdominal (diaphragmatic) breathing.
 Relax your shoulders.
 Put one hand on your heart and the other on your stomach.
 Inhale through your nose, making sure your stomach expands.
 Slowly breathe out through pursed lips, pressing on your belly.

-Relax your body before doing these exercises, and be sure to repeat them several times.
+Relax your body before doing these exercises, and repeat them several times.

 You already know that exercise is good for you.
-It improves sleep, helps weight loss, and keeps you fit.
+It improves sleep, helps with weight loss, and keeps you fit.
 But maybe you thought you couldn’t exercise if you have COPD.
 That isn’t the case.
-Among the exercises you can do are:
+You can do things like:

 - Stretching.
 Hold a stretch for 10 to 30 seconds a few times a day.
 Use the breathing exercises.
 You can do stretches as an exercise or use them as a warm-up and cool-down before and after exercise.
-Stretches improve flexibility, prevent injury, and get your heart pumping.
+Stretches can make you more flexible, help prevent injury, and get your heart pumping.